 - No fees included

-OneVanilla Card Declined
+OneVanilla Card Declined Online

-If you're OneVanilla card was declined when attempting to purchase something, one of two things happened.
+If you're OneVanilla card was declined when attempting to purchase something, one of three things happened.
 You either ran out of funds which is more than likely what happened, the cashier made an error when loading funds onto your OneVanilla card (less likely to happen, but it does happen) or the transaction you attempted to make doesn't allow this type of prepaid card.
 Below we dig deep into each situation and help you solve or understand why your OneVanilla card was declined.

 Here's What You Should Do